Chito Jaime

-Chito Montemayor Jaime (born October 21, 1983) is a Filipino professional basketball player for Pasig City of the Maharlika Pilipinas Basketball League (MPBL).
+Chito Montemayor Jaime (born October 21, 1983) is a Filipino professional basketball player for Bataan Risers of the Maharlika Pilipinas Basketball League (MPBL).
 He also previously played in the Philippine Basketball Association (PBA).

 College career

 Jaime first played for the Colegio De San Lorenzo Griffins in the National Capital Region Athletic Association (NCRAA).
 In 2005, he helped lead them to the NCRAA finals against the EAC Generals.
 In the title game, he had 19 points and what could have been the game-winning score with 27 minutes remaining, but the team committed a dribbling violation, sending the game into overtime.
 From there Ronjay Buenafe and Nino Songco put the title out of reach for CDSL.

 Jaime then played for the AMA Titans in the National Athletic Association of Schools, Colleges and Universities (NAASCU).
 He also led them to the NAASCU finals in 2006.
 In the championship-clinching game, he was limited to five points, but his teammates stepped up to get AMA the NAASCU title.
 For the season, Jaime was awarded MVP, a spot on the Mythical Team, and was the top rebounder in the league.